Onoiro/python-project-50/README.md

     python3 -m pip uninstall hexlet-code

-To run and look how to use Detection of Differences:
+To run and use Detection of Differences:

     gendiff [-h] [-f FORMAT] filepath1 filepath2